Skip to content

 FOCUS Investment Banking's 2026 analysis notes that while headline EBITDA multiples have held steady, "the gap between the best and middle-tier offers on any given practice has never been wider."
 This means practice quality and preparation increasingly determine whether an owner receives a premium or below-market offer.

 TUSK Practice Sales reports that clients who go through a marketed process (multiple buyer solicitation) receive final transaction values averaging 50% above initial unsolicited offers.
-This underscores the importance of understanding market value before entering any negotiation.
+The implication is direct: practice owners benefit from understanding market value before entering any negotiation.

 This spread is confirmed across multiple broker sources.
 Kyle Francis, CEO of Professional Transition Strategies (PTS), noted on The Dentalpreneur Podcast (Ep.
 2452, February 2026) that practices where the selling doctor produces 90%+ of revenue consistently see 10-20% valuation haircuts, while practices with associate-driven production and scalable systems command premium multiples.
 PTS has facilitated over $2 billion in total deal flow since 2007, including 103 transitions in 2023 alone valued at $345 million.